 Runner-up (Evan Blumenfeld) - "A cold January morning in Halstatt, Austria.
 Halstatt is about an hour outside of Salzburg and there are only a couple hundred people that live there.
 We traveled by train and boat to make it to this little town and it was worth it.
 If you visit Salzburg you have to take some time to get out to Halstatt."

 Winner (Cheyney Rose) - On the shore of Naoshima, Mother and Child walk along the rocky sand, pausing for a moment to bask in the sea breeze.

 Runner-up (Kimber Garland) - "This photo was taken in Zhouzhuang water town, about an hour outside of Suzhou.
 It's pretty much a tourist town with architecture modeled off of the older Chinese style and canals wind throughout the narrow alleyways.
 This was just after twilight when all the stalls turn their lights on and tourists come out for dinner.
 I passed a tiny window where I could see an older woman bent over her needle thread artwork, and I thought the composition of the window framing her with her artwork framed in the background was an interesting commentary of life imitating art."

-We'd like to give a massive thank you to all of the sponsors for their help not only with the photo contest, but for the continued support within the Bloomington community.
+We'd like to thank all of the sponsors for their prize donations and for their continued support within the Bloomington community.